silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 <p>You are coming from $UsersIpAddress.</p>
 ```

-[note]
+> [!NOTE]
-Method names that begin with `get` will automatically be resolved when their prefix is excluded.
+> Method names that begin with `get` will automatically be resolved when their prefix is excluded.
 For example, the above method call `$UsersIpAddress` would also invoke a method named `getUsersIpAddress()`.
-[/note]

 The variables that can be used in a template vary based on the object currently in [scope](#scope).
 Scope defines what
 object the methods get called on.
 For the standard `Page.ss` template the scope is the current [PageController](api:SilverStripe\CMS\Controllers\ContentController\PageController)